About Helicobacter pylori

 - Sexual behaviour

-After entering the host stomach, four critical steps occur to establish successful
+After entering the host stomach, four critical steps occur to establish successful H. pylori colonisation, persistent infection, and disease pathogenesis:8,9

 Worldwide impact